michallepicki/asdf-erlang-prebuilt-ubuntu-20.04/README.md

 # asdf-erlang-prebuilt-ubuntu-20.04

-Erlang plugin for [asdf](https://github.com/asdf-vm/asdf) version manager, using Erlang builds by [hexpm/bob](https://github.com/hexpm/bob)
+Erlang plugin for [asdf](https://github.com/asdf-vm/asdf) version manager, using Erlang builds by [hexpm/bob](https://github.com/hexpm/bob), for ubuntu versions from 20.04 to 21.10

 ## Install